jchidley/jchidley.github.io/_posts/2017-10-28-Understanding-and-Using-FsCheck.md

 I really like [FsCheck](https://fscheck.github.io/FsCheck/)'s property based testing, which is based on Haskell's [QuickCheck](https://hackage.haskell.org/package/QuickCheck), with its randomised inputs.
 But I have found it tricky to  understand and use it effectively.
 I wrote these notes to help other novice F\# and FsCheck users to get started.

 ## Basic principles
-In essence, the whole idea around FsCheck, and property based testing is this: find properties of your program that should always be true (or false) for all of its valid, or invalid respectively, data.
-The canonical example is associativity for addition ```(a + b) + c = a + (b + c)``` i.e. the brackets make no difference.
-So the process of building the tests falls into 2 parts:
+In essence, the whole idea around FsCheck, and property based testing is this: find properties of your program that should always be true for all valid data.
+The canonical property example is associativity for addition ```(a + b) + c = a + (b + c)``` i.e. brackets make no difference.

+Testing is 2 parts:

-1. Build the test, including the test execution's framework, for the property under question.
+1. Build the test for the "property" (i.e. test) under question.
-2. Generate the right kind of data.
+2. Generate the right kind of data - FsCheck will try to do this automagically.

+The property, return type ``<'Testable>``, must either return a Boolean or return unit ().
+An exception is a test failure

 ## Building and Running Tests
-The [tutorial](https://fscheck.github.io/FsCheck/QuickStart.html) is very good for this but I will stress a few things.
+The [tutorial](https://fscheck.github.io/FsCheck/QuickStart.html) is good but I will stress a few things.

 Here the property under test is that a list, when reversed and reversed again should be identical to the original list.
 Here's a function that does just that: